Self-awareness is the ability to see yourself clearly and objectively through reflection and introspection.

 Bob struggles with creating a quarterly report at work, and he frequently produces subpar results.
 He notices the discrepancy between his standards and performance and engages in self-evaluation to determine where it comes from and how to improve.

-He asks himself what makes the task so hard for him, and he realizes that he never seems to have trouble doing the work that goes into the report, but he struggles with writing it up cohesively and clearly.
+He asks himself what makes the task so hard for him, and he realizes that he never seems to have trouble doing the work that goes into the report, but rather, writing it up cohesively and clearly.

 Monique at home

 Suddenly, she realizes that she may be contributing to the problem.
-She looks inward and sees that she doesn’t show Luis appreciation very often and that she overlooks the nice things he does around the house for her and little physical touches that show his affection.
+She looks inward and sees that she doesn’t show Luis appreciation very often, overlooking the nice things he does around the house for her and little physical touches that show his affection.

 Monique considers her thought processes when Luis misses an opportunity to make her feel loved and notes that she assumes he purposely avoids doing things that she likes.
 She spends time thinking and talking with Luis about how they want to show and receive love, and they begin to work on improving their relationship.